MarkAngler/NeuralClaude/NEURAL_MEMORY_PROMPTING_GUIDE.md

 1. Retrieve memory with key 'project/neural-memory/last-session'
 2. Search for any unresolved issues or TODOs
 3. Load the current architecture from memory
+4. Check if the adaptive system has learned any new patterns since last session
+5. Apply any architectural optimizations discovered
-4. Update progress as we work
+6. Update progress as we work

-What was our last status?"
+What was our last status and what improvements has the system learned?"
 ```

 ### Learning New Technology